 But the best is the view from the top!
 Here I am in the late afternoon sunlight, enjoying it immensely!
 It was a lovely way to end the long pilgrimage day and contemplate the day to come.

 And thus ends our official and highly successful pilgrimage, on the Camino Teresiano from Ávila to Alba de Tormes.
-Despite the long day and the pain in my left knee, that required for me to hobble a bit up/down stairs, I would heartily say that this pilgrimage was worth it!
+Despite the long day and the pain in my left knee that required me to hobble a bit up/down stairs, I would heartily say that this pilgrimage was worth it!

 As we reflect on St. Teresa and her earthly journey, our journey through life pales in comparison.
 Our pilgrimage in her footsteps, while not earth-shattering nor life-changing, was nonetheless enormously uplifting and soul-validating.
 We felt happy, content and complete with our own current spiritual journey through life in that moment and for days to come.